2026 FIFA World Cup: Group L

-Ranking of third-placed teams
+Ranking of third-place teams

-The specific match-ups involving the third-placed teams depend on which eight third-placed teams qualify for the round of 32.
+The specific matchups involving the third-place teams depended on which eight third-place teams qualified for the round of 32, but not on their relative rankings.
 The 495 possible combinations were published in Annex C of the tournament regulations.
+Because of the specific combination of qualified teams, option number 67 of annex C was applicable.